swiftlang/swift/docs/StringManifesto.md

    that contain 0 or 2+ graphemes).
- - (Lower priority) expose some operations, such as `func uppercase() -> String`, `var isASCII: Bool`, and, to the extent they can be sensibly generalized, queries of unicode properties that should also be exposed on `UnicodeScalar` such as `isAlphabetic` and `isGraphemeBase` .
+ - (Lower priority) expose some operations, such as `func uppercase() -> String`, `var isASCII: Bool`, and, to the extent they can be sensibly generalized, queries of Unicode properties that should also be exposed on `UnicodeScalar` such as `isAlphabetic` and `isGraphemeBase`.

 Despite its name, `CharacterSet` currently operates on the Swift `UnicodeScalar` type.
 This means it is usable on `String`, but only by going through the unicode